 Vegetation condition benchmarks provide a framework for measuring the integrity of vegetation used in the Biodiversity Assessment Method.
 Benchmark data are maintained in the BioNet Vegetation Classification application.

 What tools and applications are linked to Integrated BioNet Vegetation Data?

 Trees Near Me NSW

-The Plot to PCT Assignment Tool is a PCT identification tool for eastern New South Wales.
-It allows users to upload standard floristic survey plots to obtain a robust comparison to the quantitative PCT classification.
-It provides detailed downloadable information about each matched PCT.
+The Plot to PCT Assignment Tool is a Plant Community Type identification tool for eastern NSW.
+It allows users to upload standard floristic survey plots to obtain a robust comparison to the quantitative Plant Community Type classification.
+It provides detailed downloadable information about each matched Plant Community Type.